Black Sea Germans: Emigration to the Americas

 In the late 19th century, both changing political conditions and growing hostilities towards Germans from Russia caused many Black Sea Germans, as well as Volga Germans, among other Germans from Russian communities, to begin migrating to North and South America, especially to Canada, the United States and Argentina.

 United States

 The first Black Sea German settlements in the United States were established in 1873 near the town of Lesterville, South Dakota, but they soon spread throughout both Dakotas.
 Lutherans and Catholics were the largest groups among the Black Sea Germans in the Dakotas.
 Other settlers from the Black Sea were Russian Mennonites and Hutterites, as well as Dobrujan Germans who had briefly lived in southeastern Romania.
 By 1920, an estimated 70,000 Germans from Russia lived in North Dakota, most of them were Black Sea Germans, in addition to Volga Germans.
 There, most Bessarabia Germans, Black Sea Germans, Crimea Germans, and Volga Germans became wheat farmers.

 Currently, it is estimated that 30-40% of North Dakota's population is of German from Russia descent, primarily Black Sea German.

+North Dakota State University maintains an archive, the Germans From Russian Heritage Collection, concerning this immigrant group.